datahub-project/datahub/docs/introducing-metadata-service-authentication.md

 where UI-based session authentication originates and will continue to support 3rd Party SSO configuration (OIDC) and JAAS configuration as it does today.

-The major improvement is that the Frontend Service will exchange credentials provided at UI login time for a DataHub **Access Token**, standing in replacement of the traditional session cookie (which will continue to work).
+The major improvement is that the Frontend Service will validate credentials provided at UI login time and generate a DataHub **Access Token**, embedding it into traditional session cookie (which will continue to work).

 In summary, DataHub Frontend Service will continue to play a vital role to Authentication.
 It's scope, however, will likely remain limited to concerns specific to the React UI.